unplugin/unplugin-vue-components/README.md

 - 💚 Supports both Vue 2 and Vue 3 out-of-the-box.
 - ✨ Supports both components and directives.
-- ⚡️ Supports Vite, Webpack, Vue CLI, Rollup, esbuild and more, powered by <a href="https://github.com/unjs/unplugin">unplugin</a>.
+- ⚡️ Supports Vite, Webpack, Rspack, Vue CLI, Rollup, esbuild and more, powered by <a href="https://github.com/unjs/unplugin">unplugin</a>.
 - 🏝 Tree-shakable, only registers the components you use.
 - 🪐 Folder names as namespaces.
 - 🦾 Full TypeScript support.